pranab1981/entry-test/task/MyTasks.md

 **Images for the prompt**
   ![Screenshot 2025-05-19 at 4.59.51 PM](./images/Screenshot%202025-05-19%20at%204.59.51 PM.png)

-## Usage of AI tools in the project

 - **Github Copilot in VS Code**: I used Github Copilot to help me with the refactoring and to suggest some improvements to the code.
 It was really helpful in suggesting some best practices and making the code more efficient.